Guru-RF/SVXSpot/README.md

 For adding additional networks you can use the 'sudo nmtui' provided by the Pi OS.

+# Choosing a frequency and ctcss tone

+We advice a frequency not in use by nearby repeaters, also do not use ISM frequency 433Mhz ... i use 439.100 on 70cm and on 2m

+For CTCSS tone ... use a tone not localy used ... we use 88.5

 # Hotspot with enclosure

 https://github.com/Guru-RF/SVXSpot/assets/1251767/5cdcc10a-c380-4bc6-8c2b-18d2c6e67908